git-town/git-town/docs/ARCHITECTURE.md

 ### Code style

 The Git Town codebase deviates in some areas from the "official" Go coding style.
-The decisions to make these deviations wasn't easy.
+The decisions to make these deviations wasn't easy but necessary after trying the regular Go style for years.
 Here is some background what is different and why.

 #### Favor descriptive naming over brevity